Changed Lives

 Justin has always been searching for purpose in his life.
 Finally, after coming to Crossroads Mission Avenue, he found it.

 Growing up in Columbus, he got in trouble a lot, using drugs, and making reckless decisions.
-Ultimately, it landed him in prison in Texas.
+Ultimately, it landed him in prison.
 While there, he accepted Jesus Christ as his Savior.

 Upon release, Justin returned to a life of drugs and homelessness — but deep down, he knew something had changed.
 After he had a pulmonary episode, the hospital sent him to Crossroads to recover and get clean.
 He learned he had experienced heart failure.
 Since, he has gotten sober, begun attending worship and focusing on his relationship with God, all with the help of the Mission.